 The Office of the Sheriff falls under two program areas - Judicial Administration and Public Safety.
 The main focus under Judicial Administration is the security of courtrooms and County courthouse and the service of legal process which contributes to the swift and impartial adjudication of all criminal and civil matters brought before the courts.
 The court caseloads in the Fairfax County judicial system have experienced steady growth over the years.
-This number temporarily decreased as a result of the COVID-19 pandemic which affected FY 2021 actuals.
 In FY 2022, there were 203,233 court cases heard.
-The Sheriff's Office will continue to ensure that there is no corresponding increase in security risks and will continue to provide the highest degree of safety to the residents of Fairfax County.
+In FY 2023, the number of court cases heard increased to 238,661.
+The Office of the Sheriff will continue to ensure that there is no corresponding increase in security risks and will continue to provide the highest degree of safety to the residents of Fairfax County.